 It’s difficult to spot a social engineering attack because it can appear legitimate.
 Since these attacks use human factors like trust and authority, they often claim to be from credible entities.
 It’s a red flag when they ask for information already on file, or you get prompted to download an unexpected file.

-Not all social engineering attacks have immediate consequences either.
+Not all attacks have immediate consequences either.
 Backdoors are the second most used type of malware, which infects devices without your knowledge.
 After a while passes, it will activate.

 Can Cybersecurity Help With Social Engineering?